Federal Communications Commission.

 Respondents: Business or other for-profit entities, not-for-profit institutions, and state, local or tribal governments.

-Number of Respondents and Responses: 750 respondents; 750 responses.
+Number of Respondents and Responses: Up to 110 respondents and 110 responses.

 Obligation to Respond: Required to obtain or retain benefits.
 Statutory authority for this information collection is contained in 47 U.S.C.
 154, 254 and 303(r).

-Nature and Extent of Confidentiality: Information collected in each application to participate in an auction for universal service support will be made available for public inspection, and the Commission is not requesting that respondents submit confidential information to the Commission as part of the pre-auction application process.
-However, to the extent that a respondent seeks to have certain information collected in an application to participate in an auction for universal service support or in a report of a prohibited communication withheld from public inspection, the respondent may request confidential treatment of such information pursuant to § 0.459 of the Commission's rules, 47 CFR 0.459.
+Nature and Extent of Confidentiality: The information collected under this collection will be made publicly available.
+However, to the extent that a respondent seeks to have certain information collected in response to this information collection withheld from public inspection, the respondent may request confidential treatment of such information pursuant to § 0.459 of the Commission's rules, 47 CFR 0.459.

 End Supplemental Information